charris-msft/azure-mcp/docs/new-command.md

 - [ ] **CHANGELOG.md**: Add entry under "Unreleased" section describing the new command(s)
 - [ ] **docs/azmcp-commands.md**: Add command documentation with description, syntax, parameters, and examples
-- [ ] **README.md**: Update the supported services table and add example prompts demonstrating the new command(s) in the appropriate service section
+- [ ] **README.md**: Update the supported services table and add example prompts demonstrating the new command(s) in the appropriate area section
 - [ ] **e2eTests/e2eTestPrompts.md**: Add test prompts for end-to-end validation of the new command(s)

 **Documentation Standards**:
 - Use consistent command paths in all documentation (e.g., `azmcp sql db show`, not `azmcp sql database show`)
 - Organize example prompts by service in README.md under service-specific sections (e.g., `### 🗄️ Azure SQL Database`)
-- Place new commands in the appropriate service section, or create a new service section if needed
+- Place new commands in the appropriate area section, or create a new area section if needed
 - Provide clear, actionable examples that users can run with placeholder values
 - Include parameter descriptions and required vs optional indicators in azmcp-commands.md
 - Keep CHANGELOG.md entries concise but descriptive of the capability added